noamross/jekyll-site/stats.md

 Click on a course to see a description and comments.
 Please add your own comments and ask questions!
 Reviews, descriptions, and links to professor/course/syllabus webpages are all helpful.

 ***Important:*** *Inclusion on this webpage is no guarantee that a course will fullful your quantitative requirements.
-That is up to your committee.*
+That is up to your committee.
+Also, remember that, for GGE student, your quantitative methods examiner must be a member of the GGE.*

 **Courses Updated for Winter 2013**: ABG250, ANT298, ECN204A, POL212, POL279, PLS205, STA130B